BobbyWibowo/BobbyBDThemes/README.md

 ## Installation (BMT's Tweaks)

+This is a compilaton of tweaks for [Beard's Material Theme](https://github.com/BeardDesign1/Material-design-theme-ressources).

 ### BetterDiscord theme

 Full version: [Download](https://blog.fiery.me/BobbyBDThemes/build/Bobby-bmt.theme.css)
+> This contain all the tweaks in a single file, but you will have to redownload the file whenever you want to update.

 Remote version: [Download](https://blog.fiery.me/BobbyBDThemes/build/Bobby-bmt.remote.theme.css)

-Full version contain all the tweaks in a single file, but you will have to redownload the file whenever you want to update.

-Remote version will remotely load them from this repo, so you will not have to manually update the theme (restarting Discord should load the newest version available).
+> This will remotely load the tweaks from this repo, so you will not have to manually update the theme (restarting Discord should always load the newest version available).

 ### import()